caveman210/OpenCV-tracker/README.md

 This project includes a helper script (make_tennis_dataset.py) that:

 - Extracts frames from a video
 - Auto-labels tennis balls using YOLOv8x
 - Produces a training-ready YOLO dataset

 #### Creates tennis.yaml for training

+### Shortcomings

+- Not accurate predictions for trajectory (expected)
+- Predicted trajectory is mostly linear and not parabolic in the case of bouncing objects (real-world cases): Requires more training
+- Cannot exactly say where the ball will land, or when.
+- Output window is kind of unscaled (as appearing in testing), thus leading to out-of-scope windows/partial viewing of output.

 ## Future Improvements